arkabagchi1993/GROMACS_Files/README.md

------ EDIT THE FOLLOWING in lig.itp  or LIG.top-----
+# EDIT THE FOLLOWING in lig.itp  or LIG.top #

 	[ moleculetype ]
 	; Name nrexcl